conductor-oss/conductor/docs/docs/architecture.md

 ## High Level Steps
 **Steps required for a new workflow to be registered and get executed:**

 1. Define task definitions used by the workflow.
 2. Create the workflow definition
 3. Create task worker(s) that polls for scheduled tasks at regular interval

+The [Beginner lab](labs/beginner) has a good walkthrough of steps 1-3.

 **Trigger Workflow Execution**